 The types of beryllium-copper most commonly used for cores and cavities are CuBe 10, CuBe 20, and CuBe 275.
 They differ mainly in tensile strength; the higher numbers have greater strength.
 In addition, the higher number of grades allows for higher hardness levels.
 This ranges from a low of Rb 40 for CuBe 10 to a maximum of Rc 46 for CuBe 275.

 Many other materials can be used to make plastic injection molds, including epoxy, aluminum/epoxy alloys, silicone rubbers, and even wood.
 However, these are usually reserved for small volumes, such as under 100 pieces.
 In most cases, these represent low-volume prototyping, and the molds are not expected to meet the demanding requirements of higher-volume production levels.

 A die is a specialized machine tool used in manufacturing industries to cut and/or form material to a desired shape or profile.
 Unlike mold shaping complete parts directly, a die is used to form two of the three dimensions of a part.
 The third dimension, usually thickness or length, is controlled by other process variables.

 Like molds, dies are generally customized to the item they are used to create.
-Die is mostly used in the forming or stamping process, in which the desired product shape is made in the die.
+Die is mostly used in the forming or stamping, in which the desired product shape is made in the die.
 Die is usually made from tool steel (a kind of carbon steel and alloy steel that is particularly well-suited to be made into tools and tooling, including cutting tools, dies, and hand tools).
-Tool steels are specially alloyed steels designed for high strength, impact toughness, and wear resistance at room and elevated temperatures.
+Tool steels are specially alloyed for high strength, impact toughness, and wear resistance at room and elevated temperatures.
 Dies are useful because they can cut many objects at once, increasing productivity.